 The start of secondary school marks an exciting phase in the lives of our students.
 It's the period when they build on their primary education and prepare for their GCSE choices.
 We are currently working on exciting changes to the curriculum which will see a three year Key Stage 3 from September 2020.
 Our curriculum is designed so that students can master the basics as well as offering flexibility for teachers to tailor their teaching to students’ needs and aspirations.
 As a trust, we are committed to providing a curriculum which allows students to be the best versions of themselves.
 Our intent is rooted in the long term development of all individuals, regardless of background, personal or social context.
 We are passionate to ensure that our students leave us with a high level of knowledge about the world around them, have secured a range of skills and have developed into well rounded citizens.
 GCSE Options will be taken in Year 9 and will ensure that there is a seamless building on the skills and knowledge acquired at Key Stage 2.
 This will provide our students with a platform that prepares them for making informed decisions about their GCSE options.
 Breadth of the curriculum is key and more importantly will play a fundamental part in ensuring our students retain more knowledge and are better prepared for the challenges in post-16 education and beyond.

-The numbers shown are for Year 7, there may be some slight adjustments in Year 8.
+The number of lessons may be slightly adjusted in Year 8.
 The guided choices process takes place in Year 8 where students are supported to choose their options for Year 9.
 We operate a 25 lesson week, incorporating 60-minute lessons.
 Each day will have 5 lessons, a 15-minute morning break and a 30-minute lunchtime.
 After Period 5 ends there will be an enrichment programme involving a mixture of sport, performing arts, creative and subject activities.
 Students in Years 7, 8 and 9 will be expected to take part in at least one of these activities a week.
 There are also opportunities for enrichment activities during lunchtimes and before school most days.

 We also have Enterprise activities, where students work on a similar theme and work with students from other year groups.
 This will also involve working on key life skills such as resilience, problem solving, teamwork and independence.